 For a Democrat, what’s the possible threat?
 From their left, from the thickets of identity politics or what in 2016 became known as the Sanders progressive wing.

-So, this becomes the logic of political self-preservation: Don’t dare annoy the ideological types on the fringes of your party.
-Don’t vary from absolutist positions on the emotional, wedge issues that arouse activists who vote in your primary: e.g. abortion, gay rights, guns, immigration.
+So, this leads to political self-preservation: Don’t dare annoy the ideological wings of your party.
+Don’t vary from absolutist positions on the issues that arouse activists who vote in your primary: e.g. abortion, gay rights, guns, immigration.

-Meanwhile, you can safely ignore the pragmatists and the independents in the moderate middle of the electorate.
+Meanwhile, you can safely ignore the moderates and the independents in the middle of the electorate.
 Many of them don’t or can’t vote in primaries.
 By the time they get around to voting in November, the map will have already locked in your victory.

 Compromise, get outta town!

 In this environment, compromise — long the essential lubricant of lawmaking — now gets you nowhere.
-Instead, ideological purity, expressed as harshly as possible, offers the safe path to easy primaries and plenty of campaign cash.
+Instead, ideological purity, expressed as harshly as possible, offers the safe path to victory.

-Politicians tend to be simple creatures.
-They respond to two stimuli – pleasure and pain.
+Politicians are, in a sense, simple beings.
+They respond to two things – pleasure and pain.
 Pleasure is anything that eases re-election.
 Pain is anything that increases the risk of losing.

 Gerrymandered maps make it far easier for ideological activists and special interests to bring pleasure or pain to incumbents.

-In the process, the mass of voters in the middle of the American spectrum — the independents, the moderates, the pragmatists, the centrists, the believers in compromise, the whatever-you-want-to-call-thems— all get shunted to the sidelines.
+In the process, the mass of voters in the middle of the American spectrum — the independents, the moderates, the pragmatists, the centrists, the believers in compromise— all get shunted to the sidelines.